Many thanks to Alexander Lee and Mark Windfeld-Hansen for their assistance with this post.

 - With a few exceptions, the holder must have acquired the QSBS directly from the company in exchange for money, property (not including stock) or as compensation for services.

-- The holder must have held the QSBS for more than five years at the time of sale.
+- For QSBS acquired on or before July 4, 2025, the holder must have held the QSBS for more than five years at the time of sale.

-What if a person hasn’t held QSBS for five years?
+What if a person hasn’t held QSBS for the required holding period?

 A video on this topic is available on Cooley’s Taxplaining page.